annatoman/annatoman/README.md

 ###  _Hi!_ 👋  I'm Anna

+## Software Engineer

+I have a passion for problem-solving, organization and creative thinking!

+- 🌟 I love to read books and write code
+- 📚 Currently reading: The Pragmatic Programmer
+- 🌱 Currently learning: Ruby on Rails, HTML

 <!--
 **annatoman/annatoman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.